In this blog post, we will try to predict text in context to a Harry Potter novel using Tensorflow.

 # create predictors and label

-predictors, label = input_sequences[:,:-1],input_sequences[:,-1]
+= input_sequences[:,:-1],input_sequences[:,-1] predictors, label

 Now we’ll one-hot-encode our labels as this is really a classification problem, where given a sequence of qords, we can classify from the corpus what the next word would likely be.
 We use the keras utility function to convert a list into a categorical

-label = ku.to_categorical(label, num_classes=total_words)
+= ku.to_categorical(label, num_classes=total_words) label

-model = Sequential()
+= Sequential()

-model.add(Embedding(total_words, 128, input_length=max_sequence_len-1))
+model 128, input_length=max_sequence_len-1))

-model.add(Bidirectional(LSTM(150, return_sequences = True)))
+model.add(Embedding(total_words, 150, return_sequences = True)))

 model.add(Dense(total_words, activation='relu', kernel_regularizer=regularizers.l2(0.01)))